-Whether you have just launched your business or have been in the industry for years, taking a complete end-of-year inventory count is unlikely to be on your favorite to-do list.
+Whether you have just launched your business or have been in the industry for years, taking complete end-of-year inventory counts is unlikely to be on your favorite to-do list.
 If you’re responsible for managing inventory at your organization, it can be nerve-racking to think about how much counting you’ll need to do to ensure your numbers are accurate for bookkeeping by year-end.

 Many companies dread the process of taking inventory counts, even though they know it is fundamentally important.
 Fortunately, ScanForce warehouse management helps Sage users track inventory by optimizing workflows and making cycle counting easy.

 With the vast tools and inventory tracking systems available today, most companies can achieve accurate inventory counts without undergoing a complete physical inventory at the end of the year.
 Managing your physical inventory counts is easier if you use inventory management software to help you capture data and quickly evaluate your results.

 ScanForce can help you manage your inventory counts by:

 - Reducing count times by up to 80%

 - Scanning barcodes to capture item details

 - Seamlessly importing data to Sage Physical Count Entry

 - Accurately sharing data to leverage Variance Reporting in Sage

 Don’t put off streamlining inventory counts any longer.
 With the right warehouse management software, you can increase inventory accuracy and efficiency by automating the process.